 Surprise!
-You are suddenly responsible for managing your organization’s uniform program!
+You are suddenly responsible for managing your organization’s corporate uniform program!
 Until now, your exposure to the world of uniforms may be limited to the dress code policy included in your New Hire Handbook, but don’t panic.
 Launching a new program or revitalizing an existing one doesn’t have to be overwhelming.
 Today, we are sharing a simple guide to help you design a uniform program.

 1. START BY CHOOSING THE FEATURES AND SERVICES YOU NEED